McGruder’s late 3 helps Clippers edge Trail Blazers 122-117

 TIP-INS

-Trail Blazers: Outscored Los Angeles 46-38 in the paint. … C Hassan Whiteside did not play with a left hip strain. … Nurkic just missed a triple-double with nine assists.
+Trail Blazers: Outscored Los Angeles 46-38 in the paint. … C Hasan Whiteside did not play with a left hip strain. … Nurkic just missed a triple-double with nine assists.

 QUOTABLE